 Alcoholism treatment is necessary since alcohol addiction is a brain disease.
 People who misuse alcohol often have an underlying or co-occurring mental health disorder, such as depression or anxiety.
 Dual-diagnosis treatment for alcoholism addresses both issues simultaneously.
 Treating only the addiction and leaving the co-occurring disorder untreated raises the risk of relapse.

-When a person receives treatment for every aspect of addiction, including mental health, family issues, and individual needs, the chances of staying in recovery are higher.
-Professional help is essential to receive the appropriate level of care and therapy plan for individual needs.
+When a person receives primary care or treatment for every aspect of addiction, including mental health problems, family issues, and individual needs, the chances of staying in recovery are higher.
+Health professionals’ help is essential to receive the appropriate healthcare and therapy plan for individual needs.

 Finding Alcohol Addiction Treatment In Illinois